Skip to Content

 Chinatown District, Los Angeles, CA

-Chung King Road is a pedestrian-only area of Chinatown.
+Chung King Road is a pedestrian-only area of Chinatown, located in the West Plaza Area.
 You’ll find restaurants, shops, and art galleries here.
 Chung King Road is considered to be part of “New Chinatown” and was built in the 1930s and 1940s.
 Periodically, Chung King Road will host gallery walks and other special events.

 MomsLA is your source for Things to do with Kids in Los Angeles